 - Be sure to cool upside down.
 If your pan doesn’t have “feet” you can place it on a wine bottle to cool.

 - Clean attachments.
 Make sure your whisk attachment or beaters are clean and free of oil.
-If they are oily at all, it will cause deflated peaks.
+If they are oily at all, it will cause deflated peaks on the egg whites.

 - Use Room Temperature eggs.
 Room temp egg whites will hold more volume when beaten than cold egg whites.

 - Don’t over whisk.
-You can your egg white peaks to be stiff where they stand when you lift them.
-If you overmix, they will have a different texture and so will your chiffon cake.
+You want your egg white peaks to be stiff, they should form peaks when you lift the whisk attachment out of them.
+If you overmix, the egg whites may start to separate and you will not achieve the proper texture in the cake.

 No, you can substitute the lemon oil for fresh lemon juice or lemon extract.
 Lemon oil is just a little more potent.

 Yes!
 Once the cake has cooled completely, place it on a baking sheet and freeze for at least 30 minutes.
-Then wrap it in a layer of saran wrap, followed by aluminum foil, and freeze for up to 3 months.
+Then wrap it in a layer of parchment paper or plastic wrap, followed by aluminum foil, and freeze for up to 3 months.
+You can freeze it whole or wrap and freeze individual slices.

 More Cakes to Try this Season